berryamin/Python/Python-3/Doc/library/codecs.rst

    .. method:: reset()

       Reset the encoder to the initial state.
+The output is discarded: call ``.encode('', final=True)`` to reset the encoder and to get the output.

 .. method:: IncrementalEncoder.getstate()